 Chronic Cough

-It is continuous cough that lasts longer than 4 weeks is concerning and is a criteria for referral to see a specialist to exclude a serious underlying illness such as cancer, vocal fold paralysis or tuberculosis
+A chronic cough is a continuous cough that lasts longer than 4 weeks.
+If you have a chronic cough, it's important to see a specialist who can exclude serious underlying illnesses such as cancer, vocal fold paralysis or tuberculosis, and provide effective treatment.

 bookings.ent@onewelbeck.com